jcheon/capstone/README.md

 - FINAL REQUIREMENT: Does app display nearest stores with best credit card to use?
   - Users should be shown which stores are close to them and which cards they should use.
   - Does the app provide which card is best for a particular store?

+Requirements completion estimation: 90% (Check Release Notes for more information)

 ## Release Notes